Yamagata Prefecture: Tourism

 The temple of Yama-dera, carved into the mountainside near the city of Yamagata, is a major attraction.

 The Dewa Sanzan are three holy mountains that form a traditional pilgrimage for followers of the Shugendō branch of Shintō.
 The famous Gojudo (five-story pagoda) is at the base of Mount Haguro, the lowest of the three mountains.

 Mount Zaō is a famous winter ski resort, also known for its snow monsters (frozen snow-covered trees) in the winter, and the Okama crater lake, also known as the Goshiki Numa (Five Color Lake) because its colour changes according to the weather.

 Ginzan Onsen (銀山温泉) is a Silver Mountain hot spring town located in the mountains of Obanazawa City, Yamagata Prefecture.
 The area originally developed around a silver mine.
-However, these days it is better known as one of Japan’s prettiest onsen towns with historic ryokan alongside river.